-8 edtech investors talk reskilling, digital universities, ISAs and other post-pandemic trends – TechCrunch
+8 edtech investors talk re-skilling, digital universities, ISAs and other post-pandemic trends – TechCrunch

 A spree of recent consolidation within the market shows that there is a need for a better plumbing system in the fragmented world of edtech.

 We turned to eight investors in the space to understand which subcategories are shaping up to be the future, following up on our first survey last fall when the world was very different, and another in early April when less was understood about the pandemic.
-Our goal here was to find non-obvious ways innovation is living within the noisier-than-ever sector.
+Our goal here was to find nonobvious ways innovation is living within the noisier-than-ever sector.
 The result?
-Intel on nascent trends, deal makers, and what adaption looks like amid a time of uncertainty.
+Intel on nascent trends, deal-makers and what adaption looks like amid a time of uncertainty.

 Today you’ll get a deep dive on the nerdy stuff from the following investors:

-- Reach Capital’s Jennifer Carolan, Shauntel Garvey, and Chian Gong
+- Reach Capital’s Jennifer Carolan, Shauntel Garvey and Chian Gong

 - Ian Chiu, Owl Ventures